 However, you should be critical in doing this so that you don't copy any mistakes or "bad" UX elements.

 Long forms can be tiring and can quickly become confusing.
-In general, you should only use forms on mobile devices if necessary.
-When integrating forms, you should make sure that you only ask for as much data as is actually necessary and provide the user with the appropriate keyboard.
-You can do this by using suitable HTML form types.
+In general, you should use forms on mobile devices only when necessary.
+When integrating forms, you should make sure that you only ask for as much data as is actually necessary and provide users with the appropriate keyboard.
+You do this by using appropriate HTML Form Types.
 This tells the browser what the input is.
 And the appropriate keyboard is provided.

 Alternatively, you can integrate automatic completion or content suggestion.
 Or use a social media login instead of a lengthy registration process.

 We use mobile devices with our hands and so we expect to get real feedback, i.e. feedback that's based on real objects.
 This can be, for example, a button that appears to be pressed when we touch it.

 If this kind of feedback doesn't fit into your concept, it's still important to give some feedback.
 Who hasn't pressed a link or button many times in a row and been unsure whether it simply doesn't work or the internet connection is gone.
 That is something to avoid.
 There are common tricks for this, such as loading animations.
 It is important that the users know that their interaction has worked and that something will happen.